Brainerd Lakes in winter

 Just north of Nisswa, the smaller Good Ol' Days Family Resort on Lower Cullen Lake is right on the Paul Bunyan State Trail and popular with snowmobilers.
 It has a newly built Arts and Crafts-style lodge and cottages.

 Nearly 5 kilometers are lighted.
-Trail fee is $3, and a Minnesota Ski Pass is required.
+Gate/trail fee is $5, and a Minnesota Ski Pass is required.

 The Cut Lake ski trails in Foothills State Forest west of Pine River are no longer groomed, though they're scenic.